-Squealing Brakes play when the engine's speed is decreased rapidly.

-Cab Chatter plays when the engine idles in neutral.

-Engine Start-up and Shut-downsounds play when the engine is initially powered on or is powered off for five seconds or more
+- Squealing Brakes play any time the engine's speed decreases rapidly. - Cab Chatter plays at random intervals when the engine idles in neutral. - Engine Start-up and Shut-down sounds play when the engine is initially powered on or is powered off for five seconds or more

-Maintenance
+Maintenance: